r-pufky/docs/networking/ubiquiti/example-vlan-network/README.md

 ### CPU Load is Extremely High on Unifi Switch
-Unifi Switches run a realtime OS, and you will see consistent CPU utilization [regardless of swtich load][Wx].
+Unifi Switches run a realtime OS, and you will see consistent CPU utilization [regardless of switch load][Wx].
 This is an artifact of how load is measured.
 Nothing is wrong.

 ### DHCP Not Working